StrongLoop-Evangelists/openwhisk-twitterbot-template/README.md

 ### 3. Add Your Source Data

-To add text for your bot to tweet, add it in the `botfiles/sample-text.js` file.
+To add text for your bot to tweet, enter it in the `sample-text.js` file.
 Make sure each line you add (except the last one) ends with a comma.
 This file should have no blank lines.

-IMPORTANT: you must install the botfiles folder as a local module before deploying:

-`npm install --save ./botfiles`

-If you make changes, you must update the installation:

-`rm -rf node_module/botfiles && npm install --save ./botfiles`

 ##### Run Tests
 There are tests for the functions in `index.js` in the `tests/test.js` file.
 Run them with `npm test`.